ngtrangminhduc/SwipeRefreshLayout/README.md

 For convenient purposes, here are the demonstrative screenshots:

-1. This is the former list
+1. This is the former list:

 ![alt text](https://github.com/ngtrangminhduc/SwipeRefreshLayout/blob/master/Screenshot_1.png)

 2. This is where the SwipeRefreshLayout begins.
-As soon as I performed a vertical slide, the pink circular icon appears.
+As soon as I performed a vertical slide, the pink circular icon appeared.

 ![alt text](https://github.com/ngtrangminhduc/SwipeRefreshLayout/blob/master/Screenshot_2.png)

 3. As soon as I released, the circular icon started rotating.
-After ~1s, the list was updated.
+After nearly 1 second, the list was updated.

 ![alt text](https://github.com/ngtrangminhduc/SwipeRefreshLayout/blob/master/Screenshot_3.png)